 Analog (Mechanical Metronome)

 This was the industry standard for a long time when it came to tracking your timing.
 It worked without the use of electricity, and runs from a wind-up mechanism to get it started.
-Most of these mechanical metronomes have a fairly wide range of BPM’s to change between, which can simply be adjusted by moving the weight of the pendulum arm up and down.
+Most of these mechanical metronomes have a fairly wide range of beats per minute to change between, which can simply be adjusted by moving the weight of the pendulum arm up and down.

 When it comes to shopping for a mechanical metronome, you have the option to purchase a more traditional style mechanical metronome, or a smaller more compact and portable type.